rbrightline/puq/libs/names/README.md

 ## Features

 - **names**: Generates all variations of names based on a provided string.

-- **auths**: Generates common authentication and authorization paths with an optional prefix.
+- **authPaths**: Generates common authentication and authorization paths with an optional prefix.

 - **paths**: Generates commonly used REST paths for database entity CRUD operations and relations, including count endpoints.

 - **plurize**: Converts a given string between singular and plural forms.
 This function is used internally by all other functions to ensure consistent singular and plural naming.

 ## Install